sheltermanager/asm3/doc/manual/generaldiary.rst

 General Diary
 =============

 The general diary is an extremely flexible diary based system that can track anything task-based in nature.
 You use it to set reminders for a particular date and time.

 Each user of the system has their own view into the general diary and they can monitor both diary notes that have been issued to them by other staff members and diary notes that they have created for other staff members.
 If you have email addresses for your user accounts and you've configured the system email account, you can have the system email everyone's diary notes to them each day.

 Add a new diary note
 ^^^^^^^^^^^^^^^^^^^^

 .. image:: images/diary_add.png

-To add a new diary note to the system, navigate to *ASM->Add Diary Note*.
+To add a new diary note to the system, navigate to :menuselection:`ASM --> Add Diary Note`.

 You will be presented with the diary note screen.
 The first thing to fill in is who the note is for.
 There is a drop down list at the top of the screen,